patrickmslatteryvt/k8s-wordsmith-demo/README.md

 kubectl apply --validate=true --filename https://github.com/patrickmslatteryvt/k8s-wordsmith-demo/raw/master/kube-deployment.yml
 ```

+Now browse to http://localhost:8081 and you will see the same site.

-* To remove the deployment:
+To remove the deployment:

 ```
 kubectl delete --filename ./kube-deployment.yml